Shaq Evans: Saskatchewan Roughriders

-On February 22, 2018, Evans signed with the Saskatchewan Roughriders.
-He played in 17 regular season games in 2018 where he had 50 receptions for 785 yards.
-In 2019, Evans had 72 receptions and 1334 receiving yards and scored five touchdowns en route to being named a CFL All-Star.
+On February 22, 2018, Evans signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played in 17 regular season games in 2018, where he had 50 receptions for 785 yards.
+In 2019, Evans had 72 receptions and 1,334 receiving yards and scored five touchdowns en route to being named a CFL All-Star.
 He signed a one-year contract extension with the team on December 24, 2020.
-In his third season with the club Evans played in seven games, catching 25 passes for 244 yards.
+In his third season with the club, Evans played in seven games, catching 25 passes for 244 yards.
 On January 18, 2022, Evans and the Riders agreed to a contract extension.
 Evans was forced out of the Roughriders third game of the 2022 season with an ankle injury.
 It was later reported he would miss 6–8 weeks with a fractured ankle.
 At the time he had caught 10 passes for 185 yards.
-In total Evans missed eight games in 2022, playing in 10 regular season games and catching 32 passes for 487 yards with two touchdowns.
+In total, Evans missed eight games in 2022, playing in 10 regular season games and catching 32 passes for 487 yards with two touchdowns.
 In late January 2023, as a pending free agent, Evans told a local radio station that he did not expect to re-sign with the Roughriders.

 Ottawa Redblacks

 On February 14, 2023, the first day of free agency, Evans signed a one-year contract with the Ottawa Redblacks.
+Evans broke his finger in the team's first pre-season game and was expected to miss the start of the season.
+He was targeted nine times in his preseason debut but hauled in just two catches for 39 yards.

+He was released on February 13, 2024.